Bastardkb/bastardkb.github.io/fw/compile-firmware.md

 **If you are going to create your own keymaps, the first step is to fork the repository.**

-In a separate folder, clone the BKB QMK repository, using either Github desktop or the command line:
+In a separate folder, clone the fork you just created, using either Github desktop or the command line:

 ```shell